qsctr/ctf/redpwnCTF-2021/the-substitution-game/README.md

 Initial string: helloginkoidhelloginkoidginkoidginkoidginkoidginkoidhelloginkoid
 Target string: goodbyeginkygoodbyeginkyginkyginkyginkyginkygoodbyeginky
 ```
-Looking carefully through the texts, we can see giving the rules below should solve the challeng
+Looking carefully through the texts, we can see giving the rules below should solve the challenge
 ```
 hello => goodbye
 ginkoid => ginky